Blog Post

 A variety of jump planes are used: the Douglas DC-3 retrofitted with turbine engines, DeHavilland Twin Otter, Shorts Brothers C-23A, and Beechcraft 99 and 200.
 The pilot flies over the fire while the spotter, a foreman equivalent to a jumpmaster, surveys the terrain to find the best place to drop.
 A streamer of weighted crepe paper is released to judge the wind speed and direction -- sometimes the wind can change dramatically near a fire, with relatively calm winds aloft and a strong wind along the surface.
 The injury rate is quite low, considering the smoke jumpers drop all through the fire season into forested areas and sometimes into terrain with a very steep slope.
 The smoke jumpers, heavy with fire-resistant clothes and Kevlar jumpsuits, are dropped at 1500 or 3000 feet above the ground, depending on the type of parachute.
 Then the pilot must circle back to drop the gear: sleeping bags, food and water, chain saws, and other firefighting tools packaged with special cargo chutes.
 Precision flying is critical because the smoke jumpers and their gear are being dropped out in the middle of the wilderness by themselves.

-"If you miss, then you've made their life miserable," says LaMoy.
-"It's important to get it right for them, or they might have to hike straight up a mountain to retrieve their gear from a hundred-foot tree."
-The smoke jumpers are a self-sufficient team; after extinguishing or containing the fire, they pack their gear and hike out to a road or a helicopter landing spot for pick-up.
+“If you miss, then you’ve made their life miserable,” says LaMoy.
+“It’s important to get it right for them, or they might have to hike straight up a mountain to retrieve their gear from a hundred-foot tree.”

 Airtankers

-The large multi-engine airtankers are called in to attack a fire which is out of control.
+The large multi-engine airtankers are called in to attack a fire which is raging out of control.
 Flying low over the fire, the airtanker drops slurry, a mixture of water and fire retardant which helps cool the fire for the ground crews.
 The orange-red additive gives the water bulk to prevent dissipation and evaporation, and also acts as a fertilizer to aid in regrowth of vegetation after the fire is out.

 In addition to the water-based slurry which cools a large fire, single-engine airtankers can also drop a fire-suppressing foam, which acts much like a home fire extinguisher in smothering a small fire.

-Many types of large aircraft, mostly from military surplus, are stripped of armaments and "extras" such as pressurization and navigation systems to be converted for special use as airtankers.
+Many types of large aircraft, mostly from military surplus, are stripped of armaments and “extras” such as pressurization and navigation systems to be converted for special use as airtankers.
 Among these are the B-26, P2V, PB4Y, DC-4, DC-6, DC-7, C-130, and KC-97, which have external tanks to hold up to 4500 gallons of slurry weighing over 20 tons.
-In addition, single-engine agricultural aircraft such as the Turbo Thrush, Dromader, Ag-Cat, and Beaver are used as airtankers to drop 100 to 500 gallons of slurry or foam.

-While large airtankers are the backbone of aerial firefighting efforts, the single-engine airtankers are a useful tool due to their quick response time and comparatively low cost.
 When a call comes in to the airtanker base, the captain gets the briefing while the co-pilot prepares the aircraft for takeoff.
 They are airborne within 15 minutes, dressed in protective gear of Nomex flight suits, gloves, and helmets.
 Experienced captains who are carded, or approved by the Forest Service, can perform the initial attack on a fire if arriving early on the scene.
 Or, if the situation warrants, they wait for another plane to lead the way.
 Crew coordination is important as the captain flies over the fire and operates the tank doors to make the drop while the co-pilot handles the power.
-"Making a pass is very exciting!" reports MegAnn Streeter, a veteran of six fire seasons as airtanker contract pilot on the DC-6 and DC-7.
-"You feel like you're getting literally beat to death because the air is extremely rough from the heat of the fire and the hot summer day."

 At only 150 to 200 feet above the fire, altitude and delivery are critical for the slurry to be effective in cooling the fire.
-"If you drop the slurry too high, it dissipates from the lifting action of the fire's heat," says Streeter.
-"And if you drop it too low, the retardant goes down one side of a tree and the fire just runs up the backside and then jumps to the next tree."
+“If you drop the slurry too high, it dissipates from the lifting action of the fire’s heat,” says Streeter.
+“And if you drop it too low, the retardant goes down one side of a tree and the fire just runs up the backside and then jumps to the next tree.”

+The slurry is usually dropped over several passes, and the tanks are sub-divided with as many as 16 release doors.
+When dropping slurry, particularly in large amounts, the loss of weight is substantial and can cause quite a pitch change to the aircraft.
+Maintaining control is key “and there’s not a lot of room for mistakes,” adds Streeter.
 There is on-going research and development of tanks, including automatic sequencing of doors and continuous-flow systems, to reduce these negative tendencies and improve the delivery of slurry.
 After all the slurry has been dropped, the airtanker returns to its base for servicing.
 While the Forest Service workers load the slurry, each of the pilots adds fuel to the wing fuel tanks, and on alternating runs, adds oil to one of the engines.
 Within 15 minutes, the airtanker is serviced and once again airborne.
-"This might go on all day -- up to 14 hours -- so you have to be energetic and in good shape to do this job," Streeter says.
+“This might go on all day – up to 14 hours – so you have to be energetic and in good shape to do this job,” Streeter says.

 Leading the Way

 The lone pilot of a twin-engine pressurized Beechcraft Baron or OV-10 turboprop aircraft might be the first to arrive at the scene of a fire.
 Since the ground firefighting crews have not yet arrived, the lead plane pilot assesses the situation to determine the best plan of action, and then coordinates the aerial firefighting effort until the fire is extinguished or more help arrives.
 As the fire progresses, the ground firefighting crews coordinate the plan of attack, so the lead plane pilot finds out what their fire objective is.
-When the people on the ground are clear, the lead plane flies a run to check for hazards and plan escape routes for the air tankers.
+When the people on the ground are clear, the lead plane flies a run to check for hazards and plan escape routes for the airtankers.

-"With the lead plane, the mission is safety," explains Mary Verry, U.S. Forest Service lead plane pilot on the Beechcraft Baron.
-"We are there for the safety of the air tanker, which is heavy and not very maneuverable until the load is dropped.
-So the lead plane flies ahead to look for gotchas' -- rough air, visibility problems, terrain, power lines, and other hazards."
+“With the lead plane, the mission is safety,” explains Mary Verry, U.S. Forest Service lead plane pilot on the Beechcraft Baron.
+“We are there for the safety of the air tanker, which is heavy and not very maneuverable until the load is dropped.
+So the lead plane flies ahead to look for ‘gotchas’ – rough air, visibility problems, terrain, power lines, and other hazards.”
+Then the lead plane flies the run with the airtanker following closely behind.
+Formation flight is not allowed and so the aircraft fly in very close proximity, as close as a quarter-mile to each other.
+For particularly tricky situations, such as fire in a box canyon or in steep terrain, the lead plane pilot is faced with a difficult decision.

-"Sometimes you evaluate a run and you have to say: I'm sorry, we can't put a tanker in there," Verry explains.
-"It might be too dangerous, or too smoky, or it would be ineffective.
-We can offer alternatives, but if it's too hairy, we need to pull ourselves out."
-With very large fires, airtankers might succumb to "mop syndrome," heading for the biggest column of smoke, not realizing that the ground firefighting crews are intentionally burning out an area ahead of the main fire.
+“Sometimes you evaluate a run and you have to say: ‘I’m sorry, we can’t put a tanker in there’,” Verry explains.
+“It might be too dangerous, or too smoky, or it would be ineffective.”
+With very large fires, airtankers might succumb to “mop syndrome,” heading for the biggest column of smoke, not realizing that the ground firefighting crews are intentionally burning out an area ahead of the main fire.
 The lead plane is in communication with the ground crews, and ensures airtanker drops the slurry exactly where it is needed.

 Project Fires